METTLE: Efficient Streaming Erasure Code with Peeling Decodability: METTLE Coding Scheme

 \section{METTLE Coding Scheme}

-In coding theory terms, METTLE is an SC-MET-LDGM code.
-METTLE is also deeply rooted in theoretical computer science (TCS): METTLE is a novel, nontrivial (explained in~\cite{archive}) adaptation of a hashing-based data structure, which we call Walzer's scheme~\cite{walzer_code}, into a streaming erasure code (so its Tanner graph is hash-generated).
-Walzer's scheme was originally designed to improve the compactness (space efficiency) of a data structure called invertible Bloom lookup table (IBLT)~\cite{IBLT}, using {\it spatial coupling} (SC)~\cite{felstrom1999time,Urbanke_spatial_coupling,kudekar2011threshold,kudekar2013capacity}.
+In coding theory terms, METTLE is an SC-MET-LDGM (Spatially-Coupled Multi-Edge-Type Low-Density Generator Matrix) code.
+METTLE is also deeply rooted in theoretical computer science (TCS): METTLE is a novel, nontrivial (explained in~\cite{archive}) adaptation of a hashing-based data structure (HBDS), which we call Walzer's HBDS~\cite{walzer_code}, into a streaming erasure code (so its Tanner graph is hash-generated).
+Walzer's HBDS was originally designed to improve the compactness (space efficiency) of an HBDS called invertible Bloom lookup table (IBLT)~\cite{IBLT}, using {\it spatial coupling} (SC)~\cite{felstrom1999time,Urbanke_spatial_coupling,kudekar2011threshold,kudekar2013capacity}.

-Our presentation follows the path IBLT (Section~\ref{subsec:iblt})$\rightarrow$Walzer (Section~\ref{subsec:walzer_scheme})$\rightarrow$METTLE (Section~\ref{subsec:mettle}).
-To make the exposition clearer, we describe them using the balls-into-bins language commonly used in TCS~\cite{mitzenmacher2017probability}.
+Our presentation follows a natural progression from IBLT (Section~\ref{subsec:iblt}) to Walzer's HBDS (Section~\ref{subsec:walzer_scheme}), and finally to METTLE (Section~\ref{subsec:mettle}).
+In the rest of the paper, for notational cleanliness, we omit floor and ceiling operators even when they would otherwise be required.